6Morpheus6/pinokio-wiki/README.md

   - decreasing the size of an image
   - decreasing the number of images you created simultaneously
   - or using a [smaller model](#download-different-models-for-stable-diffusion-fooocus-and-comfyui) (in some Stable Diffusion based Apps).
-  > In other cases, there is no way to reduce memory consumption, which means that this particular application cannot be used with the current hardware.
+  > In other cases, there is no way to reduce memory consumption, which means that this particular Application cannot be used with the current hardware.

 If reinstalling the App in case of a missing module doesn't help, or if you are unsure about the cause, please make a screenshot of the error in the Terminal / Server and post it in [pinokio-support][pisu] or hit the ***Report Bug button*** and post your logs.zip along with a screenshot of the error in the Terminal and a short description of the problem in the [forum][foru].